-CAUTION: Static electricity can damage the electrical components of the thin client or optional equipment.
+↑ CAUTION: Static electricity can damage the electrical components of the thin client or optional equipment.
 Before beginning the following procedures, be sure that you are discharged of static electricity by briefly touching a grounded metal object.
+See Preventing electrostatic damage on page 46 for more information.